3 Day Trips from Bologna – Exploring Emilia -Romagna

 • Mausoleum of Galla Placidia

-The mosaics were lovely but if I’m being completely honest, I was expecting a bit more from the experience.
-Unfortunately the day I visited Ravenna, the forecast was light rain and extreme overcast.
-Most of the churches, particularity the Basilica of Sant’Apollinare Nuovo are solely illuminated by windows which means unless it’s a sunny day it’s quite difficult to see the true artistry of the mosaics.
+The mosaics were lovely but if I’m honest, I was expecting a bit more from the experience.
+Unfortunately, the day I visited Ravenna, the forecast was light rain and extreme overcast.
+Most of the churches, particularly the Basilica of Sant’Apollinare Nuovo are solely illuminated by windows so unless it’s a sunny day, it’s quite difficult to truly see the artistry of the mosaics.

-I was also disappointed that an informational booklet or audio guide wasn’t included in the ticket price or at least offered as an add-on.
+It was also disappointing that an informational booklet or audio guide wasn’t included in the ticket price or at least offered as an add-on.
 It would have been beneficial to have a bit of history about the mosaics so that guests have a better understanding of what they are viewing at each location.
-For this reason, I spent most of the day wandering into each church starring aimlessly at the mosaics which also weren’t glistening as I imagined they would.
+For this reason, I spent most of the day wandering into each church staring aimlessly at the mosaics which also weren’t glistening as I imagined they would.

-I know that the weather played a role in my experience so I don’t want to be a complete negative Nancy.
-I will say, if you have a background working with mosaics or are extremely interested in the process, you may enjoy a day trip here, however, I highly suggest doing researching prior to your trip since information is not provided.
+I know the weather played a role in my experience so I won’t be completely negative.
+I will say, if you have a background working with mosaics or are extremely interested in the process, and visit on a sunny day, you may really enjoy a day trip here.
+I would also suggest researching the history of mosaics before your visit.

 modena